List of political parties in Pakistan: Khyber Pakhtunkhwa (KPK)

-Khyber Pakhtunkhwa is full of Pashtun nationalist and regionalist parties favoring Afghan tribalism, such as the ANP and PMAP.
-The region has also been full of religious parties, like the JUI-F especially throughout the north western areas near Afghanistan.
-There are several political parties in KPK, and most of them favor Pashtun nationalism with feudal aspects, but ever since Imran Khan’s entrance into politics, the PTI has almost always won landslide election victories in the province and has KPK as a political stronghold and base of power.
+Khyber Pakhtunkhwa is full of Pashtun nationalist and regionalist parties favoring Afghan tribalism, such as the PML(N) PPP ANP and PMAP.
+The region has also been full of religious parties, like the PML(N) the PPP the JUI-F especially throughout the north western areas near Afghanistan.
+There are several political parties in KPK, and most of them favor Pashtun nationalism with feudal aspects, but ever since Imran Khan's entrance into politics, the PTI has almost always won landslide election victories in the province and has KPK as a political stronghold and base of power.

 Balochistan

 The province of Balochistan, Pakistan is full of Baloch nationalist parties, with some demanding autonomy for Balochistan, and some extreme groups demanding secession from Pakistan.
 Most parties from Balochistan follow the same pattern as Khyber Pakhtunkhwa, high levels of regionalism and ethnic nationalism, with most ethnic nationalists being left-wing, as well as right-wing religious groups usually gaining victories near the Afghan border.
 Balochistan is the only province in which no party regularly gains a clear majority, and the provincial assembly is usually split between Baloch nationalist parties.